analogdevicesinc/codefusion-studio/docs/user-guide/workspaces/tasks.md

     The clean task is available with the shortcut on the left-hand side of the status bar.
     ![CFS Clean Task Status Bar](images/status-bar-debug-dark.png#only-dark)
     ![CFS Clean Task Status Bar](images/status-bar-debug-light.png#only-light)

+### Profiling

+The **Profiling** task provides two tasks for capturing and visualizing performance data from your Zephyr application.

+- **Capture Profiler Trace (Zephelin)** – Collects trace data streamed from the target board over UART.
+This task captures system-level and AI operator-level events and saves them to an output file in your project directory.
+- **Prepare CTF Trace for Visualization** – Converts a captured binary trace file (CTF format) into a Trace Event Format (TEF) file.
+This file can then be viewed using the [:octicons-link-external-24: Zephelin Trace Viewer](https://antmicro.github.io/zephelin-trace-viewer/).
+Use this option after capturing a trace in CTF mode to visualize execution flow and timing information.

+For detailed setup and usage instructions, see [Profiler Configuration](../tools/config-tool/profiling.md).

 ## Create custom tasks